-Health providers strike over safety concerns at MultiCare urgent care clinics
+Health providers strike at 20 MultiCare urgent clinics in Puget Sound area

 About 120 doctors, physician assistants and nurse practitioners who work at urgent care facilities within the MultiCare health system went on strike Monday, as the COVID-19 pandemic worsens, to protest working conditions and safety concerns.

 Dozens of health care providers picketed Monday at Tacoma General Hospital.
-They are represented by the Union of American Physicians and Dentists (UAPD) and work at 20 MultiCare Indigo Urgent Care clinics in the Puget Sound area, which provide COVID-19 testing.
+They are represented by the Union of American Physicians and Dentists (UAPD) and work at 20 MultiCare Indigo Urgent Care clinics in the Puget Sound area, from Olympia to Marysville, which provide COVID-19 testing.

 MultiCare said in a statement Monday morning that it anticipated “minor interruptions” at some clinics.
 Joe Crane, a union representative, said several clinics remained closed.